solidfire/solidfire-cli/README.md

 Description:

-GetVolumeEfficiency is used to retrieve information about a volume.Only the volume given as a parameter in this API method is used to compute the capacity.
+GetVolumeEfficiency is used to retrieve information about a volume.
+Only the volume given as a parameter in this API method is used to compute the capacity.

 Options: